 • Card and gift wrap waste

 This was hard.
 I adore wrapping presents at Christmas and making it all pretty and writing out all my cards.
 But let’s face it this is a colossal amount of waste!
 Trillions of people all throwing away tons of the stuff on one day alone.
 Even most wrapping paper and greetings cards cannot actually be recycled due to laminated and shiny surfaces or metals in the design.
 Last year I decided to ditch the usual paper and find a more eco alternative.
-I used some lovely drawstring bags for the kids which once used I can use again year after year. they also work great for playing pass the parcel as I learnt from a friend.
+I used some lovely drawstring bags for the kids which once used I can use again year after year.
+They also work great for playing pass the parcel as I learnt from a friend.
+This last Christmas I made a bunch more so now I have enough that all our presents can be wrapped in bags.

 The Friend of the earth